-Partial collapse of a wall onto open railway lines, Liverpool, 28 February 2017
+RAIB Report: Partial collapse of a wall onto open railway lines, Liverpool on 28 February 2017

-I write to report on the consideration given and action taken in respect of the two recommendations addressed to ORR in the above report, published on 30 November 2017.
+I write to provide an update1 on the action taken in respect of recommendations 1 & 2 addressed to ORR in the above report, published on 30 November 2017.

-The annex to this letter provides details in respect of each recommendation.
-The status of recommendation 1 is 'implementation on-going'; and recommendation 2 is 'progressing'.
+The annex to this letter provides details of actions taken in response to the recommendations and the status decided by ORR.
+The status of recommendations 1 & 2 is 'Implemented'.